varunswarup0/DeCluttr/AUDIO_SYSTEM_README.md

-# Audio System for DeClutter App
+# Audio System for DeCluttr App

-This document describes the sound effects implementation for swipe actions in the DeClutter app.
+This document describes the sound effects implementation for swipe actions in the DeCluttr app.

 ## Overview